 Every piece of art has a backstory.
 Whether you want to evoke a certain theme or your art is purely conceptual, you’ll need an explanation or description to give your art some sort of context.
 This story is essential to why your art matters, so it’s important to include it on your gallery pages.

 Services or orders page

-If you’re creating an online portfolio for your art, chances are you’re skilled in other areas.
+Whether you’re creating a photography portfolio or an online portfolio for your art, chances are you’re skilled in other areas.
 Do you do commissioned work?
 Can you paint custom portraits for pets?
 As an artist, it’s important to open up your services to additional revenue streams.
 A services page on your website is the perfect place to do that.

 Your About Page Matters

 Remember that artist statement you were supposed to write?
 Now is the time to put pen to paper.
 We’ve gone over the importance of content first design, and your about page is no exception.
 In fact, your about page is one of the critical components that make your online portfolio look more credible and professional.
 Without it, people won’t know where the art is coming from or who’s behind it.
 Who you are is an important part of the art you create, anchoring it and giving it context.
 And your about page is an opportunity to bolster your personal brand and image.